String operators

 or!~

-for case-insensitive comparisons, or when the exact case is unknown. - Use
+for case-insensitive comparisons or when you don’t know the exact case. - Use

 in